Butter is one of those foods that can turn bland meals into masterpieces.

 3. Butter Lowers Heart Attack Risk Compared to Margarine

 Mainstream nutrition guidelines tend to backfire and have the opposite effect of what they were intended to do.

 A prime example of that is the recommendation to replace butter with margarine… which is something our beloved authorities have been telling us to do for a long time.

-Well, what happened is that we replaced butter, a healthy food, with something containing highly processed trans fats… which are downright toxic and cause all sorts of diseases.
+Well, what happened is that we replaced butter, a healthy food, with something containing highly processed and harmful trans fats.

 In the Framingham heart study, they examined the effects of butter and margarine on cardiovascular disease (11).